erandjo/Modern-typescript-features/Readme.md

 ## Branded types
 Type branding or branded types is a way of implementing nominal typing in typescript.
 With nominal typing, the uniqueness of a type depends on its name.
 Typescript, however, has a structural type system.
 If two shapes are the same, then they have the same type.

-Nominal typing is less flexible than structural typing; it is, however, useful when we have structurally equivalent types that must be handled differently.
+Nominal typing is less flexible than structural typing; it is, however, useful when having structurally equivalent types that must be handled differently.
 Ie. objects with similar properties but different business meanings.

 ```
 type Invoice = { id: string,